hp4k1h5/agora/docs/TUTORIAL.md

 ```

 These commands demonstrate most of the manual trading functionality currently
-available in iexcli.
+available in agora.
 I encourage you to read the [alpaca
 account](../README.md#🦙-alpaca-trading) section of the README to learn more.

-The other way to trade in iexcli is to build a bot.
+The other way to trade in agora is to build a bot.
 While a bot tutorial is in
 progress, there is a well documented demo bot example available at
 [docs/bots/alpha.js](bots/alpha.js), as well as some additional helpful
 information in the README.